Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Microsoft Dataverse data stored in Canada A connector that connects to an Azure OpenAI instance in the United States

-You need to ensure that the agent adheres to data residency and data movement policies before being deployed.
+**You need to ensure that the agent adheres to data residency and data movement policies before being deployed**.

 What should you do?